Using large file system (LFS)

 ERROR: Cannot update locked files.

-Example of removing the file lock settings
+Example of file unlock

 $ git lfs unlock test.txt